Bills Toronto Series: Postponement and cancellation

 Following the first game of the renewal in 2013, Brandon brought the future of the series into question by stating that he intended to conduct a thorough review of the series.
 He described Toronto as a "challenged market" for the Bills and stated that the series "has not translated into enough wins for us there".
-The Bills record in the Toronto series has been 1 win and 5 losses.
+The Bills record in the Toronto series was (at the time) 1 win and 5 losses.
 When asked if the Bills were able to void the final years of the contract, Brandon responded that he was "going to look at everything".
-Reports have suggested that the series can only be ended with the mutual consent of both parties.
+Reports suggested that the series can only be ended with the mutual consent of both parties.
 However, Brandon also emphasized the financial benefits of the series by saying that it has "taken a game out of the [Buffalo] market that has essentially taken 70,000 seats out of our market, and we've truly only sold out two of our home games".
 He went on to say "we've manufactured sellouts in the other four or five.
 We're trying to find ways to obviously keep this team viable and we've done a very good job, and this [Toronto] series has obviously contributed to that."
-Brandon has also said that the additional game would "stress-test the Buffalo market".
+Brandon also said that the additional game would "stress-test the Buffalo market".

 On March 5, 2014, the Bills and Rogers released a joint statement which announced that they had "postponed for one year the scheduled 2014 regular season game at Rogers Centre" and that they would "use this time to collectively evaluate opportunities and build on the foundation to enhance future games."
-Brandon described it as "a one-year postponement to go into a deeper dive of evaluation about the future" so that the team has "a more robust fan experience and try to create more of a home field advantage for us."
+Brandon described it as "a one-year postponement to go into a deeper dive of evaluation about the future" so that the team had "a more robust fan experience and try to create more of a home field advantage for us."
 Keith Pelley, President of Rogers Communications, said that "the plan is to postpone it for one year, regroup and determine what's the next best step".
 Pelley said that "there's no hiding the fact the series did not get off to a rosy start" and that "it's tough midway through to change that perception, hence the reason why we thought it would be a best to take a year off then re-launch it once we've thought that through."